gcem/pathtracer/_posts/2021-03-31-coding-a-new-path-tracer.md

 ---
-title: "Coding a new Path Tracer"
+title: "Coding a new path tracer"
 date: 2021-03-31 12:36:53 +0300
 categories: pathtracer
 tags: planning testing documentation
 header:
     overlay_image: /assets/images/spheres.png
     caption: "Sphere scene from my old ray tracer"

-excerpt_separator: <!--more-->
-author_profile: true
 ---

 For the Advanced Ray Tracing (CENG 795) course at METU, I will be coding a path tracer this term.